expo/expo/docs/current/versions/v14.0.0/guides/configuration.md

 `exp.json` is your go-to place for configuring parts of your app that don't belong in code.
 It is located at the root of your project next to your `package.json`.
 The following is a full list of properties available to you.

 -   `name`

     **Required**.
 The name of your app as it appears both within Exponent and on your home screen as a standalone app.

 -   `description`

     A short description of what your app is and why it is great.

 -   `slug`

     **Required**.
 The friendly url name for publishing. eg: `exp.host/@your-username/slug`.

 -   `privacy`

     Either `public` or `unlisted`.
 If not provided, defaults to `unlisted`.
 In the future `private` will be supported. `unlisted` hides the experience from search results. public, unlisted

 -   `sdkVersion`

     **Required**.
 The Exponent sdkVersion to run the project on.
 This should line up with the version specified in your package.json.

 -   `version`

     Your app version, use whatever versioning scheme that you like.

 -   `orientation`

     Lock your app to a specific orientation with `portrait` or `landscape`.
 Defaults to no lock. default, portrait, landscape

 -   `primaryColor`

     On Android, this will determine the color of your app in the multitasker.
 Currently this is not used on iOS, but it may be used for other purposes in the future.
     6 character long hex color string, eg: `'#000000'`

 -   `icon`

     Local path or remote url to an image to use for your app's icon.
 We recommend that you use a 512x512 png file with transparency.
 This icon will appear on the home screen and within the Exponent app.

 -   `notification`

     Configuration for remote (push) notifications.

     -   `icon`

         Local path or remote url to an image to use as the icon for push notifications.
 48x48 png grayscale with transparency.

     -   `color`

         Tint color for the push notification image when it appears in the notification tray.
         6 character long hex color string, eg: `'#000000'`

     -   `androidMode`

         Show each push notification individually (`default`) or collapse into one (`collapse`). default, collapse

     -   `androidCollapsedTitle`

         If `androidMode` is set to `collapse`, this title is used for the collapsed notification message. eg: `'#{unread_notifications} new interactions'`.

 -   `loading`

     Configuration for the loading screen that users see when opening your app, while fetching & caching bundle and assets.

     -   `icon`

         Local path or remote url to an image to display while starting up the app.
 Image size and aspect ratio are up to you.
 Must be a .png.

     -   `exponentIconColor`

         If no icon is provided, we will show the Exponent logo.
 You can choose between `white` and `blue`. white, blue

     -   `exponentIconGrayscale`

         Similar to `exponentIconColor` but instead indicate if it should be grayscale (`1`) or not (`0`).

     -   `backgroundImage`

         Local path or remote url to an image to fill the background of the loading screen.
 Image size and aspect ratio are up to you.
 Must be a .png.

     -   `backgroundColor`

         Color to fill the loading screen background
         6 character long hex color string, eg: `'#000000'`

     -   `hideExponentText`

         By default, Exponent shows some text at the bottom of the loading screen.
 Set this to `true` to disable.

 -   `appKey`

     By default, Exponent looks for the application registered with the AppRegistry as `main`.
 If you would like to change this, you can specify the name in this property.

 -   `androidStatusBarColor`

     6 character long hex color string, eg: `'#000000'`

 -   `androidStatusBar`

     Configuration for android statusbar.

     -   `barStyle`

         Configure the statusbar icons to have light or dark color. light-content, dark-content

     -   `backgroundColor`

         Configuration for android statusbar.
         6 character long hex color string, eg: `'#000000'`

 -   `androidHideExponentNotificationInShellApp`

     By default, Exponent adds a notification to your app with refresh button and debug info.
 Set this to `true` to disable.

 -   `scheme`

     **Standalone Apps Only**.
 Url scheme to link into your app.
 For example, if we set this to `'rnplay'`, then rnplay:// urls would open your app when tapped.

 -   `entryPoint`

     The relative path to your main JavaScript file.

 -   `extra`

     Any extra fields you want to pass to your experience.

 -   `rnCliPath`

 -   `packagerOpts`

 -   `ignoreNodeModulesValidation`

 -   `nodeModulesPath`

 -   `ios`

     **Standalone Apps Only**. iOS standalone app specific configuration

     -   `bundleIdentifier`

         The bundle identifier for your iOS standalone app.
 You make it up, but it needs to be unique on the App Store.
 See [this StackOverflow question](http://stackoverflow.com/questions/11347470/what-does-bundle-identifier-mean-in-the-ios-project). iOS bundle identifier notation unique name for your app.
 For example, host.exp.exponent, where exp.host is our domain and Exponent is our app.

     -   `buildNumber`

         Build number for your iOS standalone app

     -   `config`

         -   `usesNonExemptEncryption`

             Sets `ITSAppUsesNonExemptEncryption` in the standalone ipa's Info.plist to the given boolean value.

         -   `googleSignIn`

             [Google Sign-In iOS SDK](https://developers.google.com/identity/sign-in/ios/start-integrating) keys for your standalone app.

             -   `reservedClientId`

                 The reserved client id url scheme.
 Can be found in `GoogeService-Info.plist`.

     -   `supportsTablet`

         Whether your standalone iOS app supports tablet screen sizes.

     -   `infoPlist`

         Arbitrary configuration to add to your standalone app's native Info.plist.
 Applied prior to all other Exponent-specific configuration.
 No other validation is performed, so use this at your own risk of rejection from the App Store.

 -   `android`

     **Standalone Apps Only**.
 Android standalone app specific configuration

     -   `package`

         The package name for your Android standalone app.
 You make it up, but it needs to be unique on the Play Store.
 See [this StackOverflow question](http://stackoverflow.com/questions/6273892/android-package-name-convention).
         Reverse DNS notation unique name for your app.
 For example, host.exp.exponent, where exp.host is our domain and Exponent is our app.

     -   `versionCode`

         Version number required by Google Play.
-Increment by one for each release. https://developer.android.com/studio/publish/versioning.html.
+Increment by one for each release. <https://developer.android.com/studio/publish/versioning.html>.

     -   `config`

         -   `fabric`

             [Twitter Fabric](https://get.fabric.io/) keys to hook up Crashlytics and other services.

             -   `apiKey`

                 Your Fabric API key

             -   `buildSecret`

                 Your Fabric build secret

         -   `googleMaps`

             [Google Maps Android SDK](https://developers.google.com/maps/documentation/android-api/signup) key for your standalone app.

             -   `apiKey`

                 Your Google Maps Android SDK API key

         -   `googleSignIn`

             [Google Sign-In Android SDK](https://developers.google.com/identity/sign-in/android/start-integrating) keys for your standalone app.

             -   `apiKey`

                 The Android API key.
 Can be found in the credentials section of the developer console or in `google-services.json`.

             -   `certificateHash`

                 The SHA-1 hash of the signing certificate used to build the apk without any separator `:`.
-Can be found in `google-services.json`. https://developers.google.com/android/guides/client-auth
+Can be found in `google-services.json`. <https://developers.google.com/android/guides/client-auth>

 -   `facebookScheme`

     Used for Facebook native login.
 Starts with 'fb' and followed by a string of digits, like 'fb1234567890'.
-You can find your scheme at https://developers.facebook.com/docs/facebook-login/ios in the 'Configuring Your info.plist' section.
+You can find your scheme at <https://developers.facebook.com/docs/facebook-login/ios> in the 'Configuring Your info.plist' section.